 Janet comes across as a strong woman with a large circle of friends so I was a bit surprised to find out that she’s admitted to being lonely.
-Apparently a couple of months ago she … Read the rest »
+Apparently a couple of months ago she realised she … Read the rest »

 Last week was a busy one and an enjoyably busy one at that.

 The week started off with a dose of Shakespeare in the form of The Winter’s Tale at the pictures.
 I went along to see the film of the Kenneth Branagh Theatre live performance – http://www.branaghtheatre.com/the-winters-tale/ – with the man himself taking the role of Leontes and Dame Judi as Paulina, which is part of his Plays at the Garrick season.
 And very enjoyable it was, too.
 It took a little while to start, much to my chagrin, having rushed and huffed and puffed to get there.
 How … Read the rest »